rutujanikum/Amalgamate/README.md

 ![Image of er diagram](https://github.com/rutujanikum/Amalgamate/blob/main/er.png)
 <br />

 **Installation Guide :**<br />
 - Clone the project by  downloading the .zip file
 - Run "npm install" in both server and client, this will install the dependencies
-- Run the server on port 9000 and client on port 3000